Finding the best mobile phone plan for you

 Why we chose it

-To choose the best mobile for high data, we looked at mobile plans in our database from Finder partners that came with 40GB of data or more.
+To choose the best mobile plan in this category, we looked at high-data mobile plans in our database from Finder partners that offer at least a 40GB monthly allowance.
 From these plans, we then ranked them by our value score, which takes into account cost per gigabyte, network coverage and plan features, and went with the highest-ranking plan.

 Best mobile plan on the Telstra network